aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

     /**
      * Class name (required for Scala)
-     * Package and class name for the entry point of Glue Job execution for
+     * Package and class name for the entry point of Glue job execution for
      * Java scripts
      * */
     className: string;